Ukraine-Russia crisis: Normandy format to meet as Europe pursues diplomacy | DW | 26.01.2022

 With tensions spiraling in eastern Europe, Ukraine and Russia will hold talks Wednesday at the Elysee Palace in Paris alongside representatives from Germany and France under the Normandy format.

-It is the first time such talks will be held since 2019 under the Normandy format.
+It is the first time such talks — which will take place in an advisory capacity — will be held since 2019 under the Normandy format.
 It is also the first time since Moscow's latest military build-up began on Ukraine's border.

-The move has stoked fears of a much wider incursion into Ukraine beyond the industrial eastern region known as Donbass, which is controlled by Russia-backed separatists.
+The move has stoked fears of a much wider incursion into Ukraine beyond the industrial eastern region known as Donbas, which is controlled by Russia-backed separatists.

+Andriy Yermak, spokesperson for Ukrainian President Volodymyr Zelenskyy, tweeted that he had arrived in Paris for the talks, saying that the meeting was a "strong signal of readiness for a peaceful settlement."

 Since last November, the US and Europe have publicly asserted there is intelligence concerning a Russian military build-up encircling Ukraine and a force that now amounts to over 100,000 troops stationed on the country's borders.